therapistcat/DihhJBitchin/DihhJ Backend/DEPLOYMENT_FIX.md

-# 🔧 DihhJ Backend Deployment Fix
+# 🔧 DihhJ Backend Deployment Fix - FINAL SOLUTION

 ## ❌ Problem Fixed
 The deployment was failing with this error: